ICCS 2022 Framework

 • Civic principles

-• Explanation: Focuses on the shared ethical foundations of civic societies, where support, protection, and promotion of these principles are regarded as civic responsibilities and as frequently occurring motivations for civic participation by individuals and groups.
+• Explanation: Focused on the shared ethical foundations of civic societies, where support, protection, and promotion of these principles are regarded as civic responsibilities and as frequently occurring motivations for civic participation by individuals and groups.

 • Sub-domains: